Eagle Forum: Political and social positions

-The Eagle Forum was pegged by Schlafly as "the alternative to women's lib".
+Schlafly described the Eagle Forum as an alternative to women's liberation.
 It is opposed to a number of feminist issues, which founder Phyllis Schlafly claimed were "extremely destructive" and "poisoned the attitudes of many young women."
 The organization believes only in a family consisting of a father, mother and children.
 They are supportive of women's right to choose to be "fulltime homemakers", and oppose same-sex marriage.
-Eagle Forum opposes abortion and has defended the push for government defunding of Planned Parenthood.
+Eagle Forum is anti-abortion.
+It has defended the push for government defunding of Planned Parenthood.